nishantsingh93/MSIS-Program-SCU/Lab 9/README.md

 ******************************************************************************************************************************
-## Road map with future enhancements:
+## Road map with Future Enhancements:

 1. Improvement -  Collect more data on the alumni job profile
 * Benefit - A better map plot can be shown if the data is present as it bolsters the claim more and would show a lot of more companies
 2. Improvement - Collect data to show different business segments that alumni are in